-Payment will be made every two months on regular Vouchers, £100, for every £101 10, due upon the Contract, or in Cash at the option of the Commissariat.
+Payment will be made every two months on regular Vouchers, (forms of which can be obtained at this office,) in Bills of Exchange, upon their Lordships of His Majesty's Treasury, at the rate of £100, for every £101 10, due upon the Contract, or in Cash at the option of the Commissariat.

-MR. M'DONALD,
+MR. M'DONALD, TEACHER OF WRITING.

-WRITING.
-IN EIGHT LESSONS-ONE HOUR EACH: being given to check or relieve the pain.
-At the it, the begining of February, they fell in with the DESPECTFULLY acquaints the Ladies and Gentlemen of Il Fredericton, that he parposes, for a short time, to give instruction in his system of PENMANSHIP, which he has taught for many years in the Metropolis of Scotland, - The systematic manner in which Mr M'D teaches, is particularly calculated to give to Ladies an easy, elegant and expeditious mode of Writing, and to Gentle-Courier should, for a few days, be irregularly served set her on fire, and murdered the crew, that subse- men a bold hand for business: which may be obtained with but little sacrifice of time or labour, as the Lessons require but One Hour each.
+IN EIGHT LESSONS-ONE HOUR EACH; ESPECTFULLY acquaints the Ladies and Gentlemen of Il Fredericton, that he purposes, for a short time, to give instruetion in his system of PENMANSHIP, which he has taught for many years in the Metropolis of Scotland, - The systematic manner in which Mr M'D teaches, is particularly calculated to give to Ladies an easy, elegant and expeditious mode of Writing, and to Gentlemen a bold hand for business; which may be obtained with but little sacrifice of time or labour, as the Lessons require but One Hour each.

-Ladies and Gentlemen instructed at their own residences, Specimens of Writing, by Pupils, may be seen at his Lodgings, at the House of Mr. T. EVERITT.
+Ladies and Gentlemen instructed at their own residences.
+Specimens of Writing, by Pupils, may be seen at his Lodgungs, at the House of Mr. T. EVERITT.

 Terms-Individually, 4 Dolls.

-Parties of ladies exceeding three, Three Dollars each Persons wishing to become acquainted with the above system will make immediate application.
-Fredericton, September a, 1828 ...
+Parties of ladies exceeding three, Three Dollars each

+Persons wishing to become acquainted with the above system will make immediate application.
+Fredericton, September 2, 1828.